We Asked, You Answered : Key Takeaways From Our Clair Obscur: Expedition 33 Player Survey

 Balanced Overview Structure

-We thank you for sharing your expeditions with us, the overall sentiments of your journey have been a great inspiration to "Sandfall Interactive" and the installment "Clair Obscur: Expedition 33" itself.
+We appreciate you sharing your journey with us, the general feeling of this adventure has really touched "Sandfall Interactive" and the game that is "Clair Obscur: Expedition 33".

 Community Structured Feedback